The Whole Coast to Coast Path

 Most people spend 14 to 16 days on the Coast to Coast walk.
 These options give the average fit walker enough time to enjoy the route, but still provide a significant challenge and a sense of achievement (or relief) at the end!

-This 16 day walking itinerary splits the final two days into three, with nights spent at the remote Blakey, situated high on the North York Moors and the pretty Egton Bridge, reducing the long final day to 16 miles.
+This 16 days walking itinerary splits the final two days into three, with nights spent at the remote Blakey, situated high on the North York Moors and the pretty Egton Bridge, reducing the otherwise long final day to 16 miles/26km.

 |Day 1||Travel to St Bees for your first nights accommodation|